-This balance represents the Council's proportion (40%) of the potential reduction in the amount of business rates as a result of appeals and future appeals.
-If the Valuation Office re-assess the rateable value as a result of an appeal, the Council will reimburse the property owner for its overpayment, backdated to the date of the original assessment.
-The balance of the cost is borne by Central Government (50%) and Surrey County Council (10%).
+The provision represents the potential reduction in the amount of business rates as a result of alterations of Rateable Value appeals and future appeals.
+If the Valuation Office re-assess the rateable value as a result of an appeal, the Council will reimburse the property owner for any overpayment, backdated to the date of the original assessment.

 During 2016/17 the Valuation Office carried out a re-valuation exercise (the new valuations effective from 1 April 2017).
 The exercise identified several sites in the Borough which had outstanding appeals (dating back to the 2010 valuation) where the 2017 valuation was significantly below the 2010 valuation after applying an average increase in valuation for the class of property into which these sites fit.
-These valuations came into effect on 1 April 2017 together with a new process for reviewing rateable values.
-The additional provision reflects the uncertainty associated with the new valuations and process.
+The revaluations of all business property came into effect on 1 April 2017 together with a new process for reviewing rateable values.